The Ultimate Newlywed Checklist

 Your big day is over but the to-do list keeps growing!
 What are the most important post-wedding tasks?
 Check out this Newlywed Checklist to get all the details taken care of!

-So after the vows are exchanged and you’ve returned from the honeymoon, where do you start?
-Check out this list below to get a headstart on this post-wedding to-do list.
+So, after the vows are exchanged and you’ve returned from the honeymoon, where do you start?
+Check out this epic newlywed checklist below to get a head start on this post-wedding to-do list.

 Are You Changing Your Last Name?

+A big and time-consuming part of the post-wedding checklist as a newlywed might include changing your name.
 If you’re planning to change your name when you get married, check out this Name Change Checklist.
 Once your name is officially changed, you’ll need new EVERYTHING.
 I mean, everything.
-Debit cards, credit cards, insurance cards, bank accounts, utility bills, checks and more will all have to be updated to your new married name.
+Debit cards, credit cards, insurance cards, bank accounts, utility bills, checks, and more will all have to be updated to your new married name.
 It’s a TON of work, but we’re here to help you through it! 🙂

 - Social Security Card